brethvoice/optuna_demo_MNIST/README.md

 # How to run demo

+NB: each of the following files is set to run over a 12-hour period as written; recommend changing timeout settings and/or number of trials for Optuna study if that is too long.

 **simple_study_mnist_classifier_settings.py** :
 If using a docker, test the following commands first and make sure they run; if they do not then install `plotly` and `optuna`: